 - Mustache is goat or yak hair (depending on mustache style requested).
 Various tare, paint, art silk lace and mustache options available.

-Our skilled katchû-shi (armorers) at the Iron Mountain Armory will need at least 1 to 2 weeks, depending on options selected, for the custom handcrafting of this item.
+Our skilled katchû-shi (armorers) at the Iron Mountain Armory will need at least 1 to 2 weeks, depending on options selected, and other scheduled orders, for the custom handcrafting of this item.

 |For more information, please review our Order Options Explained, Glossary Terms or FAQ Pages.
 You can also Contact Us directly.
 We are always happy to be of service.|

 References: “The Samurai Armour Glossary” by Ian Bottomley & David Thatcher / “The Watanabe Art Museum Samurai Armour Collection Volume 1: Kabuto & Mengu” By Trevor Absolon